iOrange/iorange.github.io/p02/TeapotAndBunny.md

 And this is where ray tracing shows it’s advantages over rasterization - shadows!
 A point is in the shadow, if it does not “see” the light source directly, and it is very easy to check this with ray tracing — all you have to do is to shoot a ray in the direction of the light source and see if it hits anything on its way.
 If an intersection is found, then the light source is blocked and we are “in shadow”.
 If there was no intersection, then we are lit.

-To do all this, after we found the primary intersection, we need to build a new ray that’ll point towards the light source, and call **traceNVX** again.
-This can also be done in the Hit shader, but it is recommended to keep all traceNVX calls inside the Raygen shader, as this allows the scheduler to work with it’s maximum efficiency.
+To do all this, after we found the primary intersection, we need to build a new ray that’ll point towards the light source, and call **traceNV** again.
+This can also be done in the Hit shader, but it is recommended to keep all traceNV calls inside the Raygen shader, as this allows the scheduler to work with it’s maximum efficiency.

 Another optimization is to use the smallest possible *RayPayload*, as well as specialized Hit and Miss shaders.
 For the “shadow” rays payload we need only a single value that’ll tell us whether we hit something or not.